 26 year old dies after testing negative for COVID-19 twice

+26 year old doctor dies after testing negative for COVID-19 twice

 New Delhi, July 04: A 26-year-old junior resident doctor in Delhi who had symptoms of COVID-19 but had tested negative for the virus twice has died on Saturday.